 - Talk to them about how a Haji should not fight, argue or get angry.
 Talk about how they should be helpful and get along with everyone.
 Those who perform Hajj do not cut their nails or hair during the Hajj days and they must not harm even animals or bugs.
 They go out of their way to do good deeds.
 The first 10 days of Dhul Hijjah are considered as the blessed days to do good deeds.
 Help the children practice doing charitable deeds during these 10 days of Dhul Hijjah.

 - Show them videos and pictures of Hajj.
 You can also see the live telecast on Youtube.
 We loved watching them as children.

 - Crafts can also help them better understand Hajj.
 Since your child will be celebrating Eid, you can choose to make sheep crafts or Kaaba cards, etc. More ideas for making Eid and Hajj greeting cards here.
 You can also make lap books explaining the journey of Hajj.

 - Visit a Hajji who has done Hajj in the past.
 If you know someone who has performed Hajj recently or is going on Hajj, take the children to meet them.
 You can also talk to seniors or grandparents who have performed Hajj.
 Children love hearing stories of adventures and really, Hajj stories are usually like that!
 Read my Hajj story here.

 - Plan some Hajj themed activities for your homeschool or home education.
-I love this list of Hajj activities by Modest Munchies.
+I love this Hajj activity where your children will love the steps of Hajj through play!
 We generally start by getting out our Hajj books and freshening up our library.
-You can see 18 books about Hajj here.
+You can see our favorite books about Hajj here.

 View this post on Instagram